An Interview With a Guy That Has Broken Into Coachella, Bonnaroo, Glastonbury, and the Grammys

 Marcus Haney has never paid to go to a festival.
 He makes replica wristbands, sneaks past security guards, and walks with confidence.
 Sure – he gets chucked out.
 But often he ends up on the main-stage, hangs out with bands, and captures unique views with his camera.

 In the space of four years Marcus has been to almost fifty festivals around the world.
-Along the way he’s made friends with bands like Mumford & Sons, found himself clinging underneath festival cess-pits, and hanging out with a guy called Acid Chris.
+Along the way he’s made friends with bands like Mumford & Sons, found himself clinging underneath festival cess-pits, and been threatened by the guy that runs Coachella.
 This is not his day job – he shoots for stations like HBO and creates music videos.
 But somehow, between hitch-hiking across the United States and being one of the most sought-after photographers in music, he’s found time to compile his four-year festival experience into a documentary.

 Videos by VICE